 Answers to the Most Common Questions About the Florida 4-40 CR License and the CIR Designation

-The 4-40 Florida Customer Representative license is required to become a legal FL Customer Representative, defined as "a salaried employee of the general lines (property and casualty) agent or agency.
-The customer representative transacts insurance under the supervision of a licensed and appointed general lines agent.
+The 4-40 Florida Customer Representative license is required to become a legal FL Customer Representative, defined as "a salaried employee of the general lines (property and casualty) agent or agency that may transact automobile, water craft, home, motorcycle, and pet insurance under the supervision of a licensed and appointed general lines agent."

 - Be a natural person at least 18 years of age.